aprasad13/NLP_Siamese_Question_Duplicates/README.md

 # NLP_Siamese_Question_Duplicates

 Many times there are several questions that are already asked in quora, or other platforms.
 This notebook shows a method which can rectify this problem or in other words I can say that it can detect the two duplicate questions.
-To achive this task I have used <strong>Siamese networks</strong>(consists of two parallel layers of embedding + LSTM + deep_layer)
+To achive this task I have used <strong>Siamese networks</strong> which consists of two parallel layers of embedding + LSTM + deep_layer

 ## Overview